simul/simul.github.io/ref/simul/sky/SkyKeyframe.md

 | Include: | Sky/SkyInterface.h |

 The properties of any sky keyframe can be changed at any time.
-However, only HazeEccentricity can be changed for an in-use keyframe without triggering a recalculation of the colour tables.
+However, only HazeEccentricity<br>can be changed for an in-use keyframe without triggering a recalculation of the colour tables.

 [simul::sky::BaseKeyframe](BaseKeyframe)